Jonathan Manns

-Jonathan Manns MBE is a British town planner and surveyor.
-He is a writer, speaker, educator and campaigner on built environment issues.
+Jonathan Manns is a British urbanist and developer, known for his work as a practitioner as well as a writer, speaker, educator and campaigner on built environment issues.
+He has lived and worked in the UK and New Zealand.

+Early life and education

+Manns grew up in Shirley, Solihull, where he attended Woodlands Infant, St James CE and Shirley Heath schools before securing an assisted scholarship to nearby Solihull School in 1996.
+He then read History at the University of Sheffield from 2003-2006 and after a period living in Nanjing, China, studied Planning, Growth and Regeneration at Girton College, Cambridge from 2007-2008.

-Research & Proposals
+Research and proposals

-Manns has been described as "the pre-eminent British planner of his generation", "[one] of Britain's foremost urbanists" and "someone who has made a lasting and positive impact on communities and the built environment".
+Manns' professional background is in urban planning and real estate development, having qualified as both a town planner and surveyor.
+He has been described as "the pre-eminent British planner of his generation", "[one] of Britain's foremost urbanists" and "someone who has made a lasting and positive impact on communities and the built environment".
 He has been involved with many of London's tall buildings and contributed extensively to discussions around the management of land for housing.
 His work has attracted international interest and he has proposed reforms to several key policy areas.

 Housing crisis

 Manns has written extensively on the UK housing crisis.
 In 2017 he established the "House Me Now" campaign which crowd-funded the distribution of 2000 pass-it-on pamphlets around London to raise awareness of solutions amongst ordinary Londoners of possible solutions and to begin a social media debate.
 In 2018, on behalf of the campaign, he signed an open letter, submitted by Siobhan McDonagh MP, to the UK Government, calling for the release of land close to transport nodes for development.